tohamybasha/Image-Mosaics-Stitcher-/README.md

 of H are stacked into an 8-vector x , the 2n-vector b contains image points from one view, and the 2n × 8 matrix A is filled appropriately so that the full system gives us λpJ = Hp .
 There are only 8 unknowns in H because we set H3,3 = 1.
 Solve for the unknown homography matrix parameters.
-[Useful numpy functions: ‘lstsq’, reshape] Verify that the homography matrix your function computes is correct by mapping the clicked image points from one view to the other, and displaying them on top of each respective image (matplotlib: imshow, followed by hold and plot).
+Verify that the homography matrix your function computes is correct by mapping the clicked image points from one view to the other, and displaying them on top of each respective image.
 Be sure to handle homogenous and non-homogenous coordinates correctly.

 # 3 Warping between image planes